(present: AA, TI, NK, RK, ML, TS)

 The ratio noise/pedrms vs eta for the same selected channels;

-The mean per layer per eta bin of the ratio noise/pedrms vs eta which is then used to interpolate to the noise for the channels that have signal (and hence that cannot be used directly to estimate their noise) using their pedrms value;
+The mean per layer per eta bin of the ratio noise/pedrms vs eta which is then used to interpolate to the

 The final result noise (nA) ve eta for ALL channels.